pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
       -s, --sort              Sort into alphabetical order by classname.
-      -n, --namespace <name>  Namespace to use for this operation.
-If defined that namespace overrides the general options namespace
+      -n, --namespace <name>  Namespace(s) to use for this operation.
+If defined only those namespaces are searched rather than all available namespaces. ex: -n root/interop -n
+                              root/cimv2
       -h, --help              Show this message and exit.